Skip to Main Content

 Credit Hour Requirements

-Higher education rigor is guided by standards from the board of education, necessary for public financial aid eligibility.
+Higher education rigor is guided by standards from the department of education, necessary for public financial aid eligibility.
 Universities must meet benchmarks related to course lengths and credit hours while ensuring curricula equip students with essential skills.
 Instructors are vital in maintaining academic rigor through effective teaching strategies that promote critical thinking.
 Periodic reviews assess compliance with standards, evaluating course materials, faculty qualifications, and student outcomes, driving program improvements.
 Institutions should also foster academic excellence through resources and opportunities for research and experiential learning.
 The ultimate goal is to create a strong educational framework that meets regulatory requirements and encourages lifelong learning.

 Time required by law: 3 credits = 135 hours.
 16 weeks = 8.4 hours per week.
 8 weeks = 16.8 hours per week.
 5 weeks = 27 hours per week.